longfangsong/mini-kv/doc/api.md

 ##### Return

-- The value which the key associated to
+- The value which the key associated to.
+In the repl environment, if the respond is not a utf-8 string, it will display as `<non-printable>`.

 ##### Error